Veil-Project/veil-project.github.io/collections/_posts/2019-03-10-how-to-trade-on-bisq.md

 excerpt: 'In this article, we will detail the process for trading Veil on the Bisq decentralized exchange.'
 description: 'In this article, we will detail the process for trading Veil on the Bisq decentralized exchange.'
 ---
-We are pleased to announce that Veil is now listed on the decentralized exchange [Bisq] (https://bisq.network/).
+We are pleased to announce that Veil is now listed on the decentralized exchange [Bisq](https://bisq.network/).
 We are excited to work with Bisq because they offer what we view as one of the simplest and most user-friendly DEXs to date.

 Given that Bisq is our first decentralized exchange listing, we want to provide the Veil community with a simple, step-by-step guide to begin trading.